uzbit/wootrex-bio-api-docs/README.md

 ### Output
 An object that contains complexity results in JSON format.
 See below for an example of the JSON output.

+#### Complexity Result Definitions
+A complexity result will be one of the following types:

+##### High GC Region (Code 101)
+A high GC region is identified as non-overlapping 40bp windows of the sequence with at least 70% GC content.
+The "value" field returned by the API is the ratio of GC in the 40bp window.
+Represented in light red in the result image.

+##### Low GC Region (Code 102)
+A low GC region is identified as non-overlapping 40bp windows of the sequence with at most 30% GC content.
+The "value" field returned by the API is the ratio of GC in the 40bp window.
+Represented in light blue in the result image.

+##### Interspersed Repeat (Code 201)
+An interspersed repeat is identified as at least two non-contiguous parts of the sequence of at least 7bp in length.
+Both forward and reverse strands are compared.
+The "value" field returned by the API is a BLASTn bitscore for each pair.
+Represented in dark green in the result image.

+##### Palindrome Repeat (Code 202)
+A palindrome repeat is identified as a contiguous region that would likely form a hairpin.
+These must be at least 10bp and of at least 85% identity.
+The "value" field returned by the API is a score that is a combination of length and identity of the palindrome.
+Represented in dark green in the result image.
+Represented in yellow in the result image.

+##### ΔG - Overlapping Oligo Pairs (Code 401)
+Two oligos designed to overlap but have a higher (more positive) the other oligos do that are intended to overlap by at least abs(Minimum Z-Score Cutoff).
+Represented in darker blue in the result image.

+##### ΔG - Self Oligo Pairs (Code 402)
+An oligo that has higher affinity to itself than the other oligos do to themselves by at least Minimum Z-Score Cutoff.
+Represented in darker red in the result image.

+##### ΔG - Disjoint Oligo Pairs (Code 403)
+An oligo pair that have higher (more negative ΔG) affinity to each other than other oligos do by at least Minimum Z-Score Cutoff.
+Represented in darker green in the result image.

+##### ΔG - Z-Score Definition
+The Z-score is calculated based on a simulation of a distribution of designed sequences of identical design and similar GC content.

 ### Error Handling
 If the complexity parameters are invalid or result in an invalid complexity, verbose errors are returned for resolution.